Geodesic flow, left-handedness, and templates: Templates for the geodesic flow of a hyperbolic orbifold

 $(iii)$ every tile of~$\Tiling$ contains at most one singular point in its interior, and points of index at most~2 on its boundary;

 $(iv)$ every tile of~$\Tiling$ has a finite stabilizor in~$\Gamma$;

-$(v)$ if $\Tile, \Tile'$ are adjacent tiles of~$\Tiling$ separated by an side~$e_0$, then, for all other sides $e$ of $T$ and $e'$ of $T'$ not both adjacent to~$e_0$, the two geodesics respectively containing $e$ and $e'$ do not intersect. \end{defi}
+$(v)$ if $\Tile, \Tile'$ are adjacent tiles of~$\Tiling$ separated by a side~$e_0$, then, for all other sides $e$ of $T$ and $e'$ of $T'$ not both adjacent to~$e_0$, the two geodesics respectively containing $e$ and $e'$ do not intersect. \end{defi}

 For example, assume that~$\Sigma$ is a hyperbolic compact surface.
 Consider a convex polygonal fundamental domain~$D$ for the action of~$\pi_1(\Sigma)$ on~$\Hy^2$.
 Then the tessellation formed by the images of $D$ under the action of~$\pi_1(\Sigma)$ is adapted to~$\Sigma$.
 Note that Condition $(iii)$ prevents fundamental domains from providing tessellations adapted to arbitrary orbifolds.
 However, it is easy to see that, when a Fuchsian group~$\Gamma$ and a $\Gamma$-invariant tessellation~$\Tiling$ are given, one can always subdivide~$\Tiling$ and adapt it to~$\Hy^2/\Gamma$.
 Condition $(v)$ in Definition~\ref{D:Tiling} may look strange.
 It is nevertheless important in order to guarantee that the ribbons of the template we will subsequently construct do not intersect (Lemma~\ref{L:IsATemplate}).